Minnesota Rural Pharmacist Loan Forgiveness Guidelines

 Loans in current or active default are NOT eligible for forgiveness in this program, even if considered in good standing with the collections agency.
 Previously defaulted loans that have since been completely rehabilitated and are not currently in active default status are eligible.

 For licensed pharmacists, participants must begin their service immediately.
-For final year students/residents, participants must begin their service obligation under this program no later than March 31 following completion of their pharmacy program.
+For final year students/residents, participants must begin their service obligation under this program no later than March 31 following selection.
 Participants must complete their pharmacy program as originally stated in their application.

 Participants are eligible to participate for up to four years in the program as a physician in a designated rural area.
 ORHPC will make an annual payment to the participant in the amount of up to $24,000, not to exceed $96,000 total for the maximum four–year period or the balance of the designated loan(s), whichever is less subject to the availability of funds appropriated by the Minnesota State Legislature for the loan forgiveness program.